 For the task management function of the framework, we implement creation and prioritization of tasks.
 We create one task for each known enemy unit in the environment.
 Each task demands up-to-date information about the corresponding enemy unit.
-The tasks represent the information need of the plan recognition process.
+The tasks represent the information need of the PIR process.
 The origin of these tasks is the IAs that we say belong to the task origin space.

 Moreover, in order to achieve purposeful information acquisition, task management prioritizes (i.e., orders) tasks.
 We introduce the notion of threat and the idea that the higher threat posed by an enemy unit the higher the priority of its corresponding task should be.
-The threat calculation integrates knowledge of estimated plans with the expected impact of the enemy unit attacking one of our units or essential resources.
-The threat value also depends on the duration of time before a particular enemy unit can engage in an operation against our resources; longer duration gives less threat.
+The threat calculation integrates knowledge of estimated plans (ep).
+We introduce threat weights (w_j) whose magnitude is dependent on the danger (threat) corresponding to each plan alternative x_j .
+The probability for a plan alternative x_j is $p(x_j / obs)$ given observations.
+E.g. the weight corresponding to a plan alternative attack has greater magnitude than a weight for alternative march.